Matteo-Malve/ion_propulsion/README.md

 They were divided in the beginning because they worked independently.
 This division lost much of its meaning, after the current inheritance structure was introduced.

+---

+To use another custom mesh:
+- It must have the same macroscopic shape: the emitter must be circular
+- Name it input_mesh.msh and save it in directory gmsh_grid
+- Or, if in .vtu, add it directly to directory mesh_storage
+- Select grid_option = 1

+Note: We didn't test such portability.